Red-bellied woodpecker: Food and feeding

-As with all animals, foraging plays an important role in an animal's ability to survive and reproduce.
-The red-bellied woodpecker expresses foraging behavior by catching or storing food.
 The woodpecker uses its bill as a chisel, drilling into bark or probing cracks on trunk of trees.
 In this manner, it is able to pull out beetles and other insects from the tree with the help of its long tongue.
-This behavior is also seen in storing food from other animals by hiding food behind bark or deep in cracks of a tree.
+Field observations indicate that woodpeckers partake extensively in food storage, hiding items such as berries and acorns deep within natural crevices to protect them from interspecific competitors.
 According to studies from Williams (1975), Breitwisch (1977), and Williams and Batzil (1979), the red-bellied woodpecker spent 20% to 69% of its time foraging on dead or decaying trees.
 In addition, Breitwisch (1977) observed red-bellied woodpeckers primarily gleaning and probing to find food in South Florida pine habitat.
 The red-bellied woodpecker relies on snags or dying trees for foraging and nesting.
 It is a major predator of the invasive emerald ash borer in the U.S. Midwest, removing up to 85 percent of borer larvae in a single infested ash tree.
 The red-bellied woodpecker has also been observed, on occasion, foraging on the ground amongst groups of northern flicker woodpeckers.

 Predation

 Predators of adult red-bellied woodpeckers include birds of prey such as sharp-shinned hawks and Cooper's hawks, black rat snake, and house cats.
-Known predators of nestlings and eggs include red-headed woodpeckers, owls, pileated woodpeckers, eastern gray squirrels, fox squirrels, gray rat snakes, and black rat snakes.
+Known predators of nestlings and eggs include red-headed woodpeckers, owls, pileated woodpeckers, eastern gray squirrels, fox squirrels, and gray rat snakes.
 When approached by a predator, red-bellied woodpeckers either hide from it or harass it with alarm calls.
 They defend their nests and young aggressively, and may directly attack predators that come near the nest.